Skip to main contentSkip to main navigationSkip to footer content

 3 credit hours

-P: At least 30 hours in the mathematics major
+P: at least 30 hours in the mathematics major

 Focal points include: principles, standards, current issues, implications of research, and resources and instructional methods related to the teaching and learning of secondary (grades 9-12) mathematics.
 30 clinical hours.
 Offered fall.